 Erected 2009 by Texas Historical Commission.
 (Marker Number 16011.)

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-The Depot Explosion and Mystery (a few steps from this marker); Calder (Cotton) Square (within shouting distance of this marker); Site of Rehearsal Hall for the The Hoo Hoo Band (about 500 feet away, measured in a direct line); Kerr's Inc. (about 500 feet away); Lufkin Telephone Exchange (about 600 feet away); Angelina County (approx. ¼ mile away); First Baptist Church of Lufkin (approx. ¼ mile away); Site of Martin Wagon Company (approx. ¼ mile away).
-Touch for a list and map of all markers in Lufkin.
+The Depot Explosion and Mystery (a few steps from this marker); Calder (Cotton) Square (within shouting distance of this marker); Site of Rehearsal Hall for The Hoo Hoo Band (within shouting distance of this marker); Kerr's Inc. (within shouting distance

 Also see . . .
 KRBA Radio.
 Official website for KRBA-AM radio.
 Includes a page devoted to the station's history.
 “The KRBA programming format attempted to present something on the air for most everyone with an AM radio on a daily basis.
 From 1938 through the early 1940s, the station regularly broadcast news, dramatic programming, musical transcriptions of all varieties, and live preachers of various denominations.
 The 1950s and 1960s would continue a very varied format though dramatic programming would begin to fade, but more programs would be directed to housewives, farmers, and a direct request musical program ‘Song and Dance Parade’ would lead the format in the direction of making rock-n-roll a major part of the station’s legacy.
 KRBA's ‘Tunes and Tempos’ played rhythm and blues and would introduce African America radio announcers to the local audiences in the 1950s and 60s.
 Spanish musical programming would be introduced for the first time in East Texas in 1968.”
 (Submitted on December 9, 2010, by Jeff Conner of Norfolk, Virginia.)

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on December 5, 2010, by Steve Gustafson of Lufkin, Texas.
-This page has been viewed 942 times since then and 33 times this year.
+This page was last revised on February 1, 2019.
+It was originally submitted on December 5, 2010, by Steve Gustafson of Lufkin, Texas.
+This page has been viewed 986 times since then and 9 times this year.
 Photos: 1, 2. submitted on December 5, 2010, by Steve Gustafson of Lufkin, Texas. • Bill Pfingsten was the editor who published this page.